Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Introduction

-All previous iterative predictor-corrector methods \cite{Le85,So96,He18}, which appear to be the most accurate inverse procedures, begin with an initial discretized (binned) approximation of a trial pair potential, but without considering one-body interactions.
+All previous iterative predictor-corrector methods \cite{Le85,Ly95,So96,He18}, which appear to be the most accurate inverse procedures, begin with an initial discretized (binned) approximation of a trial pair potential, but without considering one-body interactions.
 The trial pair potential at each binned distance is iteratively updated to attempt to reduce the difference between the target and trial pair statistics.
 A popular method, called the iterative Boltzmann inversion (IBI) \cite{So96}, takes the initial trial potential as the potential of mean force and then iteratively updates the trial potential based on the difference between the potentials of mean force for the target and trial pair correlation functions.
+A similar fixed-point iteration approach proposed by Lyubartserv et al. \cite{Ly95} reaches comparable accuracy to that of IBI \cite{So96}.
 The best currently available scheme is the iterative hypernetted chain inversion (IHNCI) scheme, which was introduced by Levesque, Weiss and Reatto \cite{Le85} and refined in Ref. \cite{He18}.
 The IHNCI updates to attempt to match both the target $g_2(\mathbf{r})$ and target $S(\mathbf{k})$ by iterating the Ornstein-Zernike equation using the hypernetted chain approximation.
 By construction, this procedure can only lead to an approximation to the desired pair potential.
 Moreover, because all previous methods do not optimize a pair-statistic ``distance" functional, they are unable to detect poor agreement between the target and trial pair statistics that may arise as the simulation evolves, leading to increasingly inaccurate corresponding trial potentials.